MicrosoftDocs/Viva/Viva/insights/personal/teams/wellbeing.md

 audience: user
 ---
 # Wellbeing

-Use the **Wellbeing** tab in Microsoft Viva Insights to understand your work habits, manage your team better, and promote a healthy balance between life and work.
+The **Wellbeing** tab in Microsoft Viva Insights helps you understand your work habits, manage your time, and promote a healthy balance between life and work.
 Start booking time to focus, do a guided meditation with Headspace, read up on wellbeing topics, and more.
 In this article, we'll explain where and how to access these resources.

 ## About the tab